-The following table presents fees for professional audit services rendered by Friedman LLP for the audit of our annual financial statements for the years ended December 31, 2020 and 2019 and fees billed for other services rendered by Friedman LLP and other professional accounting firms during those periods.
-The percentage of services set forth above in the category audit related fees that were approved by the Audit Committee pursuant to Rule 2-01(c)(7)(i)(C) (relating to the approval of a de minimus amount of non-audit services after the fact but before completion of the audit), was 100%.
+The following table presents fees for professional audit services rendered by Friedman LLP for the audit of our annual financial statements for the years ended December 31, 2021 and 2020 and fees billed for other services rendered by Friedman LLP and other professional accounting firms during those periods.
+As discussed above, Marcum LLC was engaged as our independent registered accounting firm in September 2022.
+The percentage of services set forth below in the category audit related fees that were approved by the Audit Committee pursuant to Rule 2-01(c)(7)(i)(C) (relating to the approval of a de minimis amount of non-audit services after the fact but before completion of the audit), was 100%.

-2020 2019
+2021 2020

-Audit Fees: (1) \$ 226,229 \$ 460,368
+Audit Fees: (1) \$ 256,611 \$ 226,229

-Audit-Related Fees: (2) 253,269 2,800
+Audit-Related Fees: (2) 53,482 253,269

-Tax Fees: (3) 5,800 -
+Tax Fees: (3) 8,700 5,800

-All Other Fees: (4) -
+All Other Fees: (4) - -

-Total \$ 485,298 \$ 463,168
+Total \$ 318,793 \$ 485,298

-(1) Audit Fees include fees for services rendered for the audit of our annual financial statements, the review of financial statements included in our Quarterly Reports on Form 10-Q, assistance with and review of documents filed with the SEC and consents and other services normally provided in connection with regulatory filings.
-In 2020, \$226,229 was billed for audit fees, of which \$148,110 was billed by Friedman LLP in connection with our 2020 10-K and the remainder was billed by Friedman LLP in connection with Forms 10-Q for the second and third quarters of 2020.
-In 2019, \$460,368 was billed for audit fees, of which \$320,368 was billed by EisnerAmper LLP in connection with regulatory filings and the remainder was billed by Friedman LLP in connection with regulatory filings.

-- (2) Audit-Related Fees principally include fees incurred for due diligence in connection with potential transactions and accounting consultations. - (3) Tax Fees would include fees for services rendered for tax compliance, tax advice, and tax planning.
-There were no tax fees incurred with Friedman LLP in 2020 and 2019. - (4) All Other Fees would include fees that do not constitute Audit Fees, Audit-Related Fees, or Tax Fees.
+- (1) Audit Fees include fees for services rendered for the audit of our annual financial statements, the review of financial statements included in our Quarterly Reports on Form 10-Q, assistance with and review of documents filed with the SEC and consents and other services normally provided in connection with regulatory filings.
+In 2021, \$256,611 was billed for audit fees, of which \$172,963 was billed by Friedman LLP in connection with our Annual Report on Form 10-K for the fiscal year ended December 31, 2021 and the remainder was billed by Friedman LLP in connection with our Quarterly Reports on Form 10-Q for the first, second and third quarters of 2021.
+In 2020, \$226,229 was billed for audit fees, of which \$148,110 was billed by Friedman LLP in connection with our Annual Report on Form 10-K for the fiscal year ended December 31, 2019 and the remainder was billed by Friedman LLP in connection with our Quarterly Reports on Form 10-Q for the second and third quarters of 2020. - (2) Audit-Related Fees principally include fees incurred for due diligence in connection with potential transactions and accounting consultations. - (3) Tax Fees include fees for services rendered for tax compliance, tax advice, and tax planning. - (4) All Other Fees would include fees that do not constitute Audit Fees, Audit-Related Fees, or Tax Fees.
+There were no other fees incurred with Friedman LLP in 2021 or 2020.